Chinatown, Denver: Migration to Denver

 Chinese immigrants, most of whom were men, moved from the West Coast where they had been railroad workers, miners, and businesspeople to Colorado.
-Once the transcontinental railroad was completed (May 10, 1869), and California gold mines were depleted, they moved inland.
-In 1870, they were encouraged to come to Colorado by the Territorial legislature to meet the needs for agricultural and other cheap laborers to "hasten the development and early prosperity of the Territory".
+Once the transcontinental railroad was completed (May 10, 1869), and California gold mines were depleted, many immigrants moved inland.
+In 1870, business owners and Territorial legislators encouraged more Chinese immigrants to come work in Colorado to meet the needs for agricultural and other cheap laborers to "hasten the development and early prosperity of the Territory".

 The June 29, 1869 edition of the Colorado Tribune announced "the first John Chinaman in Denver".
 Hong Lee lived in a shanty at Wazee and F Streets and ran a washing and ironing laundry business.
 By the fall of 1870 there were 42 Chinese men and women living along Wazee Street, establishing what was first known as Chinaman's Row.
 Wazee was probably a Cantonese name for "Street of the Chinese".
 It was located next to the red-light district on Holliday Street, now Market Street.
 It was a very poor district, but it provided some safety, a shared cultural heritage, community support, and a place to buy and sell goods unique to their culture.
 Italians were similarly situated.
 They lived in a poor neighborhood along the South Platte River between Highland and downtown Denver called "The Bottoms".
 According to historian Robert Athearn, its residents adapted to living in a hovel because of "the strength of their old-world heritage and their religion".